 The Internal Revenue Service is acutely aware of the volume of tip income generated in the United States.
 Therefore they are shifting the compliance aspect of this income onto employers.
 This is a direct result of our government’s need for more revenues including Social Security and Medicare taxes.

-So how is the government monitoring this source of income in our economy?
+Given this, how is the government monitoring tip income and employer responsibilities associated with that tip income?
 Secondly, how is the compliance element of tip income addressed?
 Finally, what exactly does the employer do to get in compliance and maintain good status with the IRS?

 The IRS uses a program called ‘Market Segment Specialization’ to gauge the volume of sales in the bar and restaurant industry.
 Based on this information and a code entered on your business’s tax return alerts them to the fact that you operate a bar or restaurant business.